Designing a Kosher Kitchen

 Having grown up in a traditional Jewish household that followed strict kosher guidelines, there is no one more capable to design a kosher kitchen than Harrell Remodeling designer, Debra Winston.
 So when Harrell was approached by a couple to update their circa-1960s kitchen while incorporating solutions that would allow them to adhere to their kosher meal preparation, Debra was exceptionally qualified for the task.

 The 50-year-old kitchen was dark and dated.
 Counter space was limited as was storage.
 Though the kitchen had an eat-in area, it wasn’t used as the couple ate meals in their Dining Room.
 The husband is kosher and his wife, a gourmet cook with Italian roots, converted to Judaism and also observes kosher practices.
-They enjoy entertaining and preparing large meals for friends and family, especially during Passover.
+They enjoy entertaining and preparing large meals for friends and family, especially during Passover (also known as “Pesach”).

 “I enjoy taking a poorly designed space, and reconfiguring it with an improved layout, enhanced lighting, increased accessibility, and heightened functionality,” states Debra of one of the many things she enjoys about her job as a Harrell’s designer.